Guy Smith: Founder of the Gun Facts Project

 Just between 2 gangs and one city.

 So this gives you an idea.
-Well no two these gangs are now national so you know they’re racking up points in every big city but just those 2 gangs and keep in mind that there are plenty of gangs. , and you will see.
+Well no two these gangs are now national so they’re racking up points in every big city but just those 2 gangs and keep in mind that there are plenty of gangs, and you will see.

 26:39.98 – Brian David Crane

-That there’s higher rates among young Male Urban Hispanics Young Male Urban whites even though demographically that’s a small number. , and so the correlation between the gun homicides and gang activity ah seems to be .
-Yeah, high order of magnitude I don’t recall our calculations but using an R squared correlation measure I think we came up with the idea that you know you could explain about 85% of Gun homicides just on St Street gangs.
+That there’s higher rates among young male urban hispanics, young male urban whites, even though demographically that’s a small number and so the correlation between the gun homicides and gang activity seems to be.
+Yeah, high order of magnitude, I don’t recall our calculations but using an R squared correlation measure.
+I think we came up with the idea that you could explain about 85% of gun homicides just on street gangs.

 27:29.99 – Brian David Crane

-You may be okay, wow yeah, you touched on something on gun facts that I was reading earlier and it’s also in line with that forty if you’re 14 and 24 and you’re black and you live in a city.
-I don’t know what the order of magnitude is but you’re much higher at , your risk your risk is a much higher to be shot the one that I read about on gun facts I’d like you to talk about is this children and guns narrative and that.
-That is also one where how people like define child number 1 whether it’s ah from birth to 17 or birth to 13 and then you have teenagers and then also ah where the teenager or where the where the child lives and their race. , that those 3 factors alone really really influence. , yeah, that they change the outcome of that statement and that saying like I try to remember the exact phrase I think it’s that children.
-Yeah, if you’re a child in the Us. .
-You’re what fills me in on this your biggest risk to your safety is a gun I don’t know how to phrase it but something along those lines.
+Okay, wow yeah, you touched on something on Gun Facts that I was reading earlier, and it’s also in line with that 40 if your age is in 14 and 24, and you’re black, and you live in a city.
+I don’t know what the order of magnitude is, but your risk is a much higher to be shot.
+The one that I read about on Gun Facts I’d like you to talk about is this children and guns narrative, and that is also one where how people like define child no.1 whether it’s from birth to 17 or birth to 13, and then you have teenagers and then also where the teenager or where the child lives and their race.
+That those 3 factors alone really influence.
+Yeah, that they change the outcome of that statement and that saying like I try to remember the exact phrase I think it’s that children, if you’re a child in the US, Fill me in on this – Your biggest risk to your safety is a gun.
+I don’t know how to phrase it but something along those lines.

-Hey they’re saying incorrectly that guns are the leading killer of children in America , here’s.
+They’re saying incorrectly that guns are the leading killer of children in America.

 28:57.44 – Brian David Crane

 They may not have a father figure.
 He may be dead from gang violence.
-He may be in prison, etc, etc. And you now have fraternity with other males in a street gang.
-Your path into a violent lifestyle is almost predestined. .
-So we have to treat children and teenagers as different elements and we have a chart ah in the page titled children and guns which maps out gun and non-gun death rates for all ages except for 0 through 1 .
+He may be in prison, etc., etc. And have fraternity with other males in a street gang.
+Your path into a violent lifestyle is almost predestined.
+So we have to treat children and teenagers as different elements and we have a chart in the page titled children and guns which maps out gun and non-gun death rates for all ages except for 0 through 1.

 31:21.65 – Brian David Crane